xaxay/imlab/README.md

 ## How the Project Works

 The project is structured to demonstrate a micro-frontend architecture using Vue 3 and related technologies.

-For simplicity, this project does not use any build system.
+**For simplicity**, this project does not use any build system.

 Here's a brief overview of the key components: